 Some links in this post may be affiliate links

-Caladium hortulanum grows best in medium to bright indirect light, warm and humid conditions and moderately moist, well-drained, rich, all purpose soils coupled with regular feeding in the growing season.
+Caladium hortulanum grows best in medium to bright indirect light, warm and humid conditions and moderately moist, well-drained, rich soils coupled with regular feeding in the growing season.

 Caladium hortulanum commonly called Caladium, Elephant Ear, Angel Wings or Heart of Jesus Plant bear striking arrow-shaped, paper thin and beautifully marked leaves.